April 23 – May 1, 2018

 Monday April 23rd – Amman

-Upon arrival at the Queen Alia International Airport in Amman, you will be picked up and transported to the deluxe Kempinski Hotel Amman.
+Upon arrival at the Queen Alia International Airport in Amman, you will be picked up and transported to the deluxe Kempinski Hotel or the Movenpick Hotel in Amman.
 After settling in, you and your fellow travelers will be joined by Jordanian Arava Institute alumni for a delicious welcome dinner at a famous Lebanese restaurant.
 (D)

 Tuesday April 24th – Amman